-The English Open semi-finals stage boasts a stellar line-up with a quartet of former world champions still in the hunt for the £70,000 top prize.
+The last-four stage of the English Open boasts a stellar line-up with a quartet of former world champions still in the hunt for the £70,000 top prize.

 Judd Trump, Mark Selby, John Higgins, and Neil Robertson all came through their respective quarter-final tests with relative ease on Friday at the Marshall Arena.

 It marks the first time in the history of the Home Nations series that the last four contenders are all ranked inside the top eight in the official world rankings.

 That world number seven Higgins is a four-time world champion should go some way to underlining the elevated level.